wassname/scrape_r_rational/data/cache2/29qonq.md

 > * If some rule prevents you from answering me directly, are you allowed to do hints
 > * Are there any behaviors you can exhibit which can correlate to the answers of my questions
 > * What would potentially motivate you to give me hints, is there anything I have that you might want, can we trade utility function fulfillments
+>
 > I finally remark that it seems to me that if the canon rules are not artificially hacked to forbid it, the canon Death Note has demonstrated enough power to fulfill the command, "Bob dies of a quiet stroke in a bathroom stall of the following club, brought on by the excitement of seeing on his cellphone that his lottery ticket has the winning numbers."
 Then take the ticket and go.
->

->> **u/dontknowmeatall** [+4] *
+>> **u/dontknowmeatall** [+4]  (5 days later)
 >>
 >> >Can the Death Note ensure that the past (from before the command was written) is in conformance with the required result?
 What if I write that in 30 seconds someone will die from atherosclerosis or an advanced brain cancer?
 This doesn't distinguish well between the atherosclerosis having been retroactively added, or just magically materalized, but there may be other ways to check.
+>>
 >> It cannot.
+>>
 >> >>The conditions for death will not be realized unless it is physically possible for that human or it is reasonably assumed to be carried out by that human.
+>>
 >> >>>If you write die of disease with a specific disease’s name and the person’s time of death, there must be a sufficient amount of time for the disease to progress.
 If the set time is too tight, the victim will die of a heart attack after 6 minutes and 40 seconds after completing the Death Note.
+>>
 >>  In the second episode of the anime Light tests this; he tries to kill a Japanese prisoner "one hour later in Paris".
 Since it's physically impossible for him to be transported to Paris in that time by current technology, and the Death Note has a limited span of action, he just dies of a heart attack.
+>>
 >> >Can the Death Note reveal facts via its operation?
 What are the limits of what it can reveal?
 E.g, "Bob dies of a heart attack if the Goldbach Conjecture is true, or Bob dies of a stroke if the Goldbach Conjecture is false."
 "Bob dies after jotting down a critical insight into proving the Riemann Hypothesis."
+>>
 >> It is not established.
 However, the same episode, along with the previously mentioned rules, suggest that it wouldn't be possible unless the person can think of it.
 There is also this rule:
+>>
 >> >>Suicide is a valid cause of death.
 Basically, all humans are thought to possess the possibility to commit suicide.
 It is, therefore, not something unbelievable to think of.
+>>
 >> which suggests that your second example might be plausible, if Bob is a trained scientis who can reasonably reach that conclusion by his own means; but since the first example works on hypothesis instead of factual knowledge, the Death Note would simply kill him with a heart attack.
+>>
 >> > How much optimization can the Death Note do to achieve the desired outcome?
 "Bob is killed by Device X functioning as intended."
 Device X uses a thermodynamic random noise generator to try to solve an NP-hard problem and fires a bullet if it succeeds.
 (If that works, try it on a protein folding problem and get nanotechnology.)
+>>
 >> This one might actually work, but the device would have to fit the limits of reasonable thought.
 Since you cannot make a human murder another one intentionally, you would need science geniuses willing to give their lives for science.
 The most plausible scenario that I can think of (that could succeed) is this:
+>>
 >> 1. Make a scientist (Dave) build a prototype.
 If it doesn't work, go to step 2.
+>>
 >> 2. Organise the lab in a way that success starts a chain reaction that kills the guy.
+>>
 >> 3. Write on the Note: "Dave. [time of death].
 Goes to work and analyses his prototype.
 Figures out the problem with it and fixes it.
 He tests it and the device works as intended.
 The device starts a chain reaction [describe reaction in detail within the limits of reasonable thought].
 The last step kills him without suffering."
+>>
 >> 4. If it doesn't work, Dave will die of a heart attack, which means he wasn't able to fix the device.
 Kill a few more scientists until you a) find one who can do it or b) the utilitarian value of the device is outweighed by the utilitarian value of the scientists' lives (which, depending on the device and the scientists, is totally subjective).
+>>
 >> By the way, big fan, waiting for chapter 102.

+>> **u/eaglejarl** [+3]  (4 days later)
 >>

->> **u/eaglejarl** [+3] *
+>> Seems to me that if you're trying to test "can it provide facts", the first question to try to answer is "how do I resurrect someone using not more than X amount of resources (energy / equipment / time / information)?"
 >>
->> Seems to me that if you're trying to test "can it provide facts", the first question to try to answer is "how do I resurrect someone using not more than X amount of resources (energy / equipment / time / information)?"
 >> If you can get the answer to that, then you have an engine -- kill and then resurrect people in order to gain more information, more lottery wins, etc.

+>> **u/DataPacRat** [+1]  *Amateur Immortalist* (3 days later)
 >>

->> **u/DataPacRat** [+1]  *Amateur Immortalist**
->>
 >> I have to admit that I wish I was able to find such optimization issues for other settings; or at least have a handy set of criteria memorized to work them out.
 "Intelligence enhancement" feels like it's one step too general to easily apply.
+>>
 >> (I've just added an authour's note for my own story's setting, that I might have to explicitly arrange for Eliezer to have been cryo-preserved at least a few years before my version of the Singularity, in order to keep his fictional self from already having taken over the world...)
->>

-> **u/DeliaEris** [+11]  *Fully General Idealist**
+> **u/DeliaEris** [+13]  *Fully General Idealist* (38 minutes later)
 >
 > Do torn-out pages remain effective?
+>
 > * If yes:
 > If I burn a page, will anyone exposed to the smoke become able to see shinigami?
+>
 > * If no:
 > If I tear out a page after writing a name but before the named person dies, does this cancel the killing?
+>
 > What happens if I specify a time/date of death later than the named person would have died otherwise?
+>
 > * If this would extend their lifespan: Can I use this on myself to cheat out of the cost of the Eyes of the Shinigami?
+>
 > If I write new rules on the part of the note that explains some of the rules, do my new rules take effect?
->

->> **u/AmeteurOpinions** [+4]  *Finally, everyone was working together.**
+>> **u/AmeteurOpinions** [+4]  *Finally, everyone was working together.* (8 hours later)
 >>
 >> IIRC Light offs a few people with pages he'd torn out and hidden, so they are still effective.
->>

 >> **u/MadScientist14159** [+1]  *WIP: Sodium Hypochlorite (Rational Bleach) Eventually.
-Maybe.**
+Maybe.* (6 days later)
 >>
 >> You can't directly extend a humans life.
+>>
 >> If the default death is in 2 days and you write that they die in 300 million years, they will die in 2 days.
+>>
 >> You can only extend a life *indirectly* (say by killing the person who would have killed the subject in 2 days).
->>

-> **u/alexanderwales** [+7]  *Time flies like an arrow**
+> **u/alexanderwales** [+7]  *Time flies like an arrow* (2 hours later)
 >
 > Assuming that the only things I'm certain of are that I have access to a shinigami and that the notebook kills people whose names are written in it, and none of the other rules I know are certain (and some of these are predicated on the answers to the initial questions having answers that are reasonably similar to canon), and assuming I am completely immoral:
+>
 > 1. To what extent can I control the method of death?
 > 2. To what extent can I control the time of death?
 > 3. How many pages does the Death Note have, and can I get more?